Page Contents

 Avoiding Probate Altogether

 Most people find probate and trust administration confusing.
-It is why executors or administrators hire a probate lawyer for help.
+This is why executors or administrators hire a probate lawyer for help.
 Referrals can be obtained from the Santa Clara County Bar Association.

-We work with many probate attorneys and are happy to provide a lawyer referral.
+We work with many top probate attorneys and are happy to provide a lawyer recommendation.
 We can make an attorney referral in a few simple steps.
 You may call, email, or complete the form on our contact us page.
 We are here to help in every possible way.